EnterpriseDB/tpa/docs/platform-bare.md

 and fail if it is not supported.
 TPAexec currently supports Debian (8/9/10; or jessie/stretch/buster), Ubuntu (16.04/18.04/20.04; or xenial/bionic/focal), and RHEL/CentOS (7.x/8.x) on `bare` instances.

+## IP addresses

+You can specify the `public_ip`, `private_ip`, or both for any instance.

+TPAexec uses these IP addresses in two ways: first, to ssh to the instance to execute commands during deployment; and second, to set up communications within the cluster, e.g., for `/etc/hosts` or to set `primary_conninfo` for Postgres.

+If you specify a `public_ip`, it will be used to ssh to the instances during deployment.
+If you specify a `private_ip`, it will be used to set up communications within the cluster.
+If you specify both, the `public_ip` will be used during deployment, and the `private_ip` for cluster communications.

+If you specify only one or the other, the address will be used for both purposes.
+For example, you could set only `public_ip` for servers on different networks, or only `private_ip` if you're running TPAexec inside a closed network.
+(Instead of using public/private, you can set `ip_address` if you need to specify only one IP address.)